 Having this response on top of the stress caused by systemic candida overgrowth while trying to treat it can intensify the symptoms and make the infection worse.

 Another concern with coffee on candida diet is that many of the coffee beans that are available on the market may be contaminated with mold, which can cause a reaction due to the mold content.

 If you suffer from fatigue, low energy and stress symptoms, natural herbs such as ashwagandha, american ginseng and maca have shown to very helpful: these herbs do not have stimulants such as caffeine; however, when used correctly, it is quite common to feel long lasting “clean” energy for many hours.
 To enjoy the benefits and avoid potential reactions from low quality herbs, it is recommended to use organic or wild grown herbs from a trusted source.
 A good example can be found here.

 What to Avoid: any sugary drinks, soft drinks, energy and vitamin water drinks, meal replacements shakes, milk alternatives with added sugars, drinks with artificial sweeteners, sodas, sports drinks, fruit juices or smoothies, coffee, tea, ice-tea, tap water.

 Candida Diet Alternatives: clean water (spring water or natural alkaline water are preferred).
-If you want to drink something other than water, you can drink organic non stimulant herbal teas such as peppermint, hibiscus, chamomile, ginger with pure stevia as a sweetener with a fresh squeezed organic lemon.
+If you want to drink something other than water, tea on candida diet can be a very good options.
+You can drink organic non stimulant herbal teas such as peppermint, hibiscus, chamomile, ginger with pure stevia as a sweetener with a fresh squeezed organic lemon.